openshift-vertx-examples/vertx-http-example-redhat/README.md

 # Build and Deploy Using OpenShift

-1. Deploy the application.

-- To build, deploy & launch the pod running the Eclipse Vert.x application
+1. To build, deploy & launch the pod running the Eclipse Vert.x application

 ```
 mvn clean fabric8:deploy -Popenshift